Vyral/base-template/_drafts/introducing-our-newest-buyers-specialist.md

 youtube_code: BqLMXuALrKE
 ---

-{% include youtube.html %}We’re proud to introduce you to Dana, the newest buyer’s specialist on our team.
-Here’s what she had to say about joining Team Lally.&nbsp;
+{% include youtube.html %}<center>We’re proud to introduce you to Dana, the newest buyer’s specialist on our team.
+Here’s what she had to say about joining Team Lally.&nbsp;</center>

 Dana, a lifelong Oahu resident, possesses refined customer service skills and in-depth market knowledge.
 As Team Lally’s newest buyer’s specialist, her strengths have become tremendous team assets.
 We asked Dana some questions so that you can get to know her a little bit better, and here’s what she had to say:&nbsp;